Intellectual Property Rights (IPR)

 - Ministry of Culture is the responsible institution for copyright and neighbouring rights in Latvia.

 - Patent Office of the Republic of Latvia is the central authority in the field of industrial property protection in Latvia.

 - Ministry of Interior is responsible for inland activities regarding enforcement and Economic Police Bureau is responsible for actions which should be taken to enforce intellectual property rights.

-- Copyright and Communication Consultations Agency/ Latvian Copyright Agency (AKKA/LAA) (in Latvian!) is the largest collecting society in Latvia and represents more than 2000 Latvian authors, as well as the authors of foreign organizations mentioned above.
+- Copyright and Communication Consultations Agency/ Latvian Copyright Agency (AKKA/LAA) is the largest collecting society in Latvia and represents more than 2000 Latvian authors, as well as the authors of foreign organizations mentioned above.